simon-quach/cse15l-lab-reports/week-1-lab-report.md

 Working Directory: ~/lecture1
 <br />
-It shows the file given, which is "Hello.java".
+It shows the file given, which is `Hello.java`.
 Instead of showing multiple files and directories, it only displays one file, because the argument given was a single file. **Not an error.**

 ## cat
 ### No Arguments